-In the United States, ordinary people can file lawsuits when it comes to fraud committed at federal taxpayers expense.
-It’s a centuries-old American tradition, dating to 1778.
+In the United States, ordinary people can file lawsuits targeting fraud committed at federal taxpayers’ expense.
+It’s a centuries-old American tradition dating to 1778.
 Today’s whistleblowers operate under the provisions of the False Claims Act, enacted in 1863 and considered to be one of the most effective tools of the federal government to combat fraud.

-In 2019, there were 633 False Claims Act cases started by whistleblowers, leading the way to over $2.1 billion in recoveries for federal programs, continuing a long legacy of ordinary people fighting for what’s right.
-Many of these cases were also helpful in recovering losses in state Medicaid programs.
+In 2020 alone, there were 672 False Claims Act cases filed by whistleblowers, leading to over $1.6 billion in recoveries for federal programs like Medicare and Medicaid, continuing a long legacy of ordinary people fighting for what’s right.
 On average, more than 12 qui tam lawsuits were filed by whistleblowers every week.

 Stealing from taxpayers is wrong.
 Did you witness fraud committed against the government?
 Speak confidentially with our experienced attorneys.